facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 ## Code is run more than read

-When I say `run` I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc. As Dan McKinley puts it in [*Choose Boring Technology*](https://mcfunley.com/choose-boring-technology):
+When I say `run` I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc. As Dan McKinley [puts it](https://mcfunley.com/choose-boring-technology):

 > It is basically always the case that the long-term costs of keeping a system working reliably vastly exceed any inconveniences you encounter while building it.